dduan/Pathos/Documentation/design.md

 * could turn out to be nothing at all.

 Pathos does offer functionality to manipulate actual content of the file system.
-But it is user's responsibility to ensure that the path is valid, or handle errors originated from the OS otherwise.
+But it is user's responsibility to ensure that the path points to the thing they expect, or handle errors originated from the OS otherwise.

+Paths themselves, when analyzed, are validated according to the OS convention (On Windows, UNC drive are recognized properly, path segments are connected by `\`, for example.)

 This separation of "address" and "memory" means operations such as creating a path value, or telling whether a path is absolute, does not require access to the hard drive at all.
 A subset of